 We walked past that Birthright bus stop bench at Quincy University more times than I can count before I finally had the courage to call.
 A nice lady agreed to meet us, and before I knew it, we were discussing the truth about the development of my baby inside me.
 I was 13 weeks, and she showed me what that looked like.
 But no, I still can’t let this change my focus, my future.
 I hated the way this was changing my body.
 I’m an athlete, disciplined & strong.
 I couldn’t handle being pregnant.

-The lady offered me a free ultrasound of my baby, and my friends again insisted and went with us.
+The lady arranged a free ultrasound of my baby, and my friends again insisted and went with us.
 My friends begged me to make the right choice, and there were others who tried to shame me and tell me I’d go to hell.
 I was so worried, so scared, so torn and confused.
 The lady from Birthright, though, assured me that no matter what, she’d be there for me.
 I thought she might hate me, but she promised to love me and be my friend regardless of my decision.
 Her genuineness and caring was so comforting.
 I trusted her.

 It changed my life.